Uganda's Wine withdraws court challenge to election results - WTMJ

 Wine, a singer and lawmaker whose real name is Kyagulanyi Ssentamu, charged that Uganda’s courts are filled with “yes-men” appointed by Museveni and that he did not expect a fair decision from the panel of nine judges.

 Wine last week demanded that at least three judges recuse themselves from hearing the case, saying they were compromised by ties to Museveni.
-Chief Justice Alphonse Owiny-Dollo in courtroom comments last week said there was an attempt to “blackmail” his court.
+Chief Justice Alfonse Owiny-Dollo in courtroom comments last week said there was an attempt to “blackmail” his court.
+But he also said that Wine could pursue his “Plan B” without bothering the court, an apparent reference to clandestine means of trying to undermine the Museveni government.
+Wine, who insists his movement is nonviolent, cited the chief justice’s comments in explaining his decision to withdraw the petition.

-It remains to be seen how the judiciary will respond to Wine’s decision to withdraw his case.
+It remains to be seen how the judiciary will respond to Wine.
 Attorneys for Museveni had warned that Wine could not withdraw the case “casually” without facing consequences.

 “If he chooses to take that course, we shall go for the costs,” Oscar Kihika, an attorney for Museveni, told the local New Vision newspaper, referring to possible punitive damages that the court may award the respondents.